 Hello and welcome to my blog!
 This post continues a series in which I’m building a low table and chair to be installed in a tea house.
 Significant progress has been made on the prototype and final chairs, and now they have been put aside to complete the table top.
-The table height will ultimately be determined by comfort at the finished chair height and so in order to prepare for that fitting the table top needed to be completed.
+In this post I detail the process of created dovetailed battens and dovetailed breadboard ends of my design.

 The table top section, having spent a few weeks in the shop acclimatizing, was ready for jointing and thicknessing work.
 I started the work cutting cross grain to remove the crowned section of the top.
 Normally I work a board long grain from the rough, but this piece being both wide and crowned, the work went easier crossgrain.